Suraween/GlowZ-Dock/README.md

 ---

-## "GlowZ Dock (like in: Glossy Dock) is a dock to launch .exe, .lnk, and even Steam URLs in style on Windows!"
+## "GlowZ Dock (like in: Glossy Dock) is a dock to launch .exe, .lnk, and even Steam URLs in style on Windows 10/11!"

 ---